luciaplacidi/luciaplacidi/README.md

 <h1>Hi, I'm Lucia! </h1>

 I'm an **Insights Analyst at the Australian Sports Foundation**, where I build dashboards, automate workflows, and conduct segmentation analyses to empower fundraising and marketing teams.
-Previously, I worked with the **NBA**, **Fiesta Analytics** and the **American Cancer Socity**, using data, analytics and visualisation to drive engagement and performance.
+Previously, I worked with the **NBA**, **Fiesta Analytics** and the **American Cancer Society**, using data, analytics and visualisation to drive engagement and performance.

 ---